MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: Experiments

 We applied the same discordant pair analysis methodology described in Section \ref{sec:mcnemar_comp} to compare MultiPhishGuard against its ablated variants; the results are shown in Table \ref{tab:mcnemar_ablation}.

-In the phishing-email datasets (Nigerian and Nazario), MultiPhishGuard won almost all discordant comparisons.
+In the phishing email datasets (Nigerian and Nazario), MultiPhishGuard outperformed the ablated variants on the majority of discordant comparisons.
 The Nigerian set showed no significant differences, while on the Nazario set MultiPhishGuard significantly outperformed the NoURL, NoMetadata, and NoAdversarial variants.

 In the legitimate email datasets, MultiPhishGuard again dominated the discordant pairs and achieved statistically significant improvements over the ablated variants in all cases---except StaticWeight and NoMetadata on the CEAS-08 and TREC-07 sets.